randycoulman/mix_test_interactive/README.md

 This project started as a clone of the wonderful [mix-test.watch](https://github.com/lpil/mix-test.watch) project, which I've used and loved for years.
 I've added the interactive mode features to the existing feature set.

 The idea for having an interactive mode comes from [Jest](https://jestjs.io/) and its incredibly useful interactive watch mode.

+## Copyright and License

+Copyright (c) 2021 Randy Coulman

+This work is free.
+You can redistribute it and/or modify it under the terms of the MIT License.
+See the [LICENSE.md](./LICENSE.md) file for more details.